Hypercubed/cdoc/README.md

 ## Comment formatting rules

 Currently cDoc extracts multi-line comments.
 It does not extract single-line comments.
-By deafult, cDoc will not comments for js and js-ish files (ts, jsx, etc).
-Other languages are supported by including additional fire extensions (see CLI below).
+By default, cDoc will extract comments for js and js-ish files (js, mjs, ts, etc).
+Other languages are supported by including additional file extensions (see CLI below).
 Language-specific comment syntax [can be found here](https://github.com/nknapp/comment-patterns/blob/master/docs/languages.md).

 ## CLI